hereon-GEMS/pydidas/pydidas/docs/src/dev_guide/dev_guide_plugins.rst

     This method stores a copy of the input data and input kwargs in the plugin.
 This might be required, for example, to use the input data later, for example when calculating intermediate results.
- - :py:meth:`calculate_result_shape <pydidas.plugins.BasePlugin.calculate_result_shape>`:
-    This method calculates the shape of the output data.
-Plugins can implement their own logic to calculate the output shape based.
-The default implementation returns the input shape.
- - :py:meth:`apply_legacy_image_ops_to_data <pydidas.plugins.BasePlugin.apply_legacy_image_ops_to_data>`:
-    This method allows to apply legacy image operations to the method's input data.
-    This method will know all binning and cropping operations from the plugin's ancestors and will calculate a single binning and cropping operation and apply it to the calling argument data :py:data:`np.ndarray`.
-This is useful to synchronize, for example, the shape of correction data like flat fields with the input data shape without needing to know about cropping or binning or raw data explicitly.

 :ref:`(go back to top of the page) <developer_guide_to_plugins>`